-In addition to applying serum to the tops of your hands, you may want to consider using your dark-spot correcting serums, too.
+In addition to applying serum to the tops of your hands, you may want to consider using your dark spot-correcting serums here, too.
 Most dermatologists would agree that retinol is one of the best anti-aging ingredients in skin care.
 An active form of vitamin A, retinol works to reduce the appearance of wrinkles and fine lines as well as working to even out your skin tone.
-You can incorporate retinol into both your skin-care routine for your face as well as your hands.
+You can incorporate retinol into both your skin-care routine for your face and your hands.
 If you’ve never used retinol on your skin — including your hands — before, start with a lower concentration and frequency and slowly work your way up to help prevent irritation.
 Try beginning with SkinCeuticals Retinol 0.3 and eventually transitioning to higher concentrations such as SkinCeuticals Retinol 0.5 and Retinol 1.0.
-Apply retinol at night and apply broad-spectrum sunscreen during daytime hours, especially because retinol can cause skin sensitivity to sunlight.
+Apply retinol at night and apply broad-spectrum sunscreen during daytime hours because retinol can cause skin sensitivity to sunlight.

 STEP 4: Nourish Your Cuticles

-Show your cuticles some love with a cuticle oil like the Olive And June Cuticle Serum. can also use a skin care oil such as coconut oil, sweet almond oil, argan oil, and so on to give your cuticles a similar hydrating effect.
+Show your cuticles some love with a cuticle oil like the Olive And June Cuticle Serum.
+You can also use an oil such as coconut oil, sweet almond oil or argan oil to give your cuticles a similar hydrating effect.
 Simply apply the oil to the tops of your cuticles and nail beds and gently massage it in.

 STEP 5: Apply Hand Cream on the Regular

 When it comes to youthful-looking skin, hydration is key.
-Keep the skin on your hands looking — and feeling — well-moisturized with a creamy hand cream or lotion.
-Unlike body lotions, hand creams are often thicker in texture and can work to target some of the rougher areas of skin that the hands may be experiencing.
-Keep a bottle of the anti-aging Lancôme Hand Absolue or the new La Roche-Posay Cicaplast Hand Cream for Dry Hands & Damaged Hands near your sink and apply after washing your hands … and while you’re at it, throw a travel-sized bottle in your handbag and desk drawer to ensure that you are never without moisture.
+Keep the skin on your hands looking and feeling well-moisturized with a creamy hand cream or lotion.
+Unlike body lotions, hand creams are often thicker in texture and can work to target some of the rougher areas of skin.
+Keep a bottle of the anti-aging Lancôme Hand Absolue or the new La Roche-Posay Cicaplast Hand Cream for Dry Hands & Damaged Hands near your sink and apply after washing your hands.

 STEP 6: Deep Condition